Oleksandr Sergov: Murders

 It was believed that the killer knew one of the victims, who had sewn him various Nazi-related items.

 Arrest, trial and sentence

 On April 21, a suspect was detained and a murder weapon (a shovel with a short handle) and bloodied clothing were confiscated from him.
 The arrest was made possible thanks to the facial composite compiled by the surviving victim, as well as information from hospital staff.

 The man was identified as 22-year-old Oleksandr Sergov, a local neo-Nazi who committed the crimes on Adolf Hitler's birthday.
-The detainee suffered from schizophrenia, and had previously been arrested for drug offences.
+The detainee had schizophrenia, and had previously been arrested for drug offences.